jrasmusson/ios-professional-course/Bankey/14-Error-Handling/README.md

 Unit testing view controllers can be tricky.

 - View hierarchies between tests and production don't always match
-- Getting access to view and view controllers in tests can be tricky
+- Getting access to view and view controllers in tests can be tough
 - And then you've got view controller life cycle stuff to worry about.
 Gotta know when `viewDidLoad` is called an how that affects your tests.

-Let's now look at a few options, and ask ourselves.

-1. What do we want to test.
-2. How can we test it.
+Fortunately, we don't have to test everything about the view controller.
+Only the bits that change or the things we care about.
+Let's look at a couple of techniques for making our view controllers more testable, and then automating those things we can about in our tests.

 ### Looking for effects